jruwona/Wheat_microbiomeRepro/Wheat_microbiomeReproScripts.md

 Beta diversity conclusion
 PERMANOVA tests showed that within each management strategy, fungal communities were dissimilar across different growth stages (P < 0.001).
+The findings support our prediction that there would be community shifts as the season progressed.